Links

 String Encryption

-Babel Obfuscator provides the ability to encrypt code-inline strings using the XOR or HASH algorithm.
+Babel Obfuscator provides the ability to encrypt code-inline strings using integrated string encryption algorithms.
 In addition to these built-in encryption algorithms, Babel also allows for custom string algorithms to be implemented through external code or plugins.
 This enables users to create their own unique encryption methods tailored to their specific needs.

 // Strings declared const cannot be encrypted